gi-no/blog_mean_stack/article3.en.md

 #### Generating components

-Generate question related directories and files.
-Now, we create three directories (questionsIndex, questionsCreate, and questionsShow) for question listing, question creating, and question showing.
+Generate question-related directories and files.
+Now, we create three directories (questionsIndex, questionsCreate, and questionsShow) for question listing, question-creating, and question showing.

 When generator prompted URL routing as "What will the url of your route be?", type the following URLs.